spreeuwers/xsd2ts/README.md

 ````

 Replace the value template-ts for the name property
-by your choosen package name.
+by your own package name.
-create a src folder inside this projct folder
+Create a src folder inside this projct folder
-create a typescript file in this folder with following content:
+Create a typescript file in this folder with following content:

 ````
 import {generateTemplateClassesFromXSD} from "xsd2ts";